-- 5.90.
+- 5.92.
 An LLM student who fails to meet the requirements for the award of LLM but is entitled to resits may elect to exit with the award of Postgraduate Diploma or Postgraduate Certificate, where the requirements for that award are met.
-Any such student shall then become ineligible to resit any failed modules to meet the requirements for the LLM. - 5.91.
+Any such student shall then become ineligible to resit any failed modules to meet the requirements for the LLM. - 5.93.
 An LLM student who does not meet the requirements for award and has exhausted all attempts, but who meets the requirements for the award of Postgraduate Diploma or Postgraduate Certificate, shall be conferred the award for which the requirements have been met, unless the student has been deregistered.
 Where a student has been deregistered, the nature of the deregistration shall be considered in deciding whether to recommend an exit award.
-In such instances, the classification shall be determined according to the same scale as the LLM.